If you’re approaching retirement, one of the biggest questions you’re likely to have is, “Have I saved enough?”

 It’s worth bearing in mind that income in retirement can come from other sources, not just your pension.
 So, if your pension pot is not as big as it needs to be, you might be able to supplement your income with other savings and investments.

 ISAs, for example, can be a valuable source of retirement income.
-Although ISAs do not benefit from tax relief on contributions, withdrawals are completely free from tax.
-And, unlike pensions, there is no limit to the amount you can accumulate in ISAs in your lifetime.
+Although ISAs do not benefit from tax relief on contributions, withdrawals are completely free from tax and there is no limit to the amount you can accumulate in ISAs in your lifetime.
 This means ISAs can provide a substantial tax-efficient income that can allow you to leave your pension fund untouched in your first years of retirement, potentially giving it longer to grow.

 Depleting ISAs before pensions could also lower your estate’s inheritance tax (IHT) bill.
 ISAs form part of your estate when calculating IHT, whereas pensions usually fall outside your estate and so can be passed on to loved ones free of IHT.